Dennis O'Driscoll: Life and career

-Literary Activities
+Literary activities

 Prior to the publication of his own poems, O'Driscoll published widely in journals and other print publications as both an essayist and poetry reviewer, for which he was very widely known.
 The Times Literary Supplement called him "one of Ireland's most respected critics of poetry."
 During this time he contributed upwards of two-hundred essays and reviews to various publications.
 O'Driscoll was published in Poetry, The London Magazine, Harvard Review, The Southern Review, Narrative Magazine, and Poetry Review, and was invited to give readings of his work in the Poetry Room in Harvard University, the Poetry International in London as well as the Hay-on-Wye and Cheltenham festivals of literature.

 O'Driscoll wrote nine books of poetry, three chapbooks, and two collections of essays and reviews.
 The majority of his works were characterised by the use of economic language and the recurring motifs of mortality and the fragility of everyday life.
-As he aged, O'Driscoll's works become more fluid and thoughtful as well as more frequent, and, according to some sources, like Alan Brownjohn of The Sunday Times for instance, even though he is younger than some of the poetic greats, "at best he is already their equal."
-Originally published as a pamphlet his sonnet poem 'The Bottom Line' is considered his hallmark work.
+As he aged, O'Driscoll's works became more fluid and thoughtful as well as more frequent, and, according to some sources, like Alan Brownjohn of The Sunday Times for instance, even though he is younger than some of the poetic greats, "at best he is already their equal."
+Originally published as a pamphlet, his sonnet poem "The Bottom Line" is considered his hallmark work.

 In 1987, he temporarily became a writer-in-residence at the National University of Ireland.
-He has also served as editor of Poetry Ireland Review as well as two textbook anthologies entitled The Bloodaxe Book of Poetry, and Quote Poet Unquote.
+He has also served as editor of Poetry Ireland Review, as well as of two textbook anthologies entitled The Bloodaxe Book of Poetry, and Quote Poet Unquote.

-O'Driscoll published a collection of literary criticism entitled Troubled Thoughts, Majestic Dreams, which contain a selection of his essays and reviews.
+O'Driscoll published a collection of literary criticism entitled Troubled Thoughts, Majestic Dreams, which contains a selection of his essays and reviews.
 A new collection of his essays, The Outnumbered Poet from Gallery Press was published in 2013.
 Stepping Stones: Interviews with Seamus Heaney, an acclaimed 500-page volume of his interviews with 1995 Nobel Prize in Literature recipient, Seamus Heaney, was published in 2008.
 He served as a judge for the Griffin Poetry Prize in 2009.
-He was editor of A Michael Hamburger Reader, published by Anvil Press in 2013.
+He was the editor of A Michael Hamburger Reader, published by Anvil Press in 2013.